netebom/Brazil_Housing/README.md

 ### DATA PRE-PROCESSING
-The datasets were downloaded into a local repository dedicated to the project.
+The datasets were downloaded to a local repository dedicated to this project.
-After library packages were loaded, the datasets were loaded in separate dataframes.
+After library packages were loaded, the datasets were loaded onto separate dataframes.
-The first dataset (dn1) was pre-processed by extracting the state record for each row from
+The first dataset (dn1) was pre-processed by extracting the state record of each row from
 the original 'place_with_parent_names' column.
-The 'region' column was separated by a space character so that the records could be readable.
+Records in the 'region' column were separated by a space character to enhance readability.
 The 'lat' and 'lon' columns were created based on the original 'lat-lon' column.
 The original 'price_usd' column which was in 'object' data type was first stripped of special
-characters like trailing white spaces, the dollar ($) symbol, with the resulting information
+characters like trailing white spaces, the dollar ($) symbol, and commas (,), with the resulting
-converted to float data type which is appropriate for currency records, and then multiplied
+information converted to 'float' data type which is appropriate for currency records, and then the
-that outcome by the USD/BRL (approximate) exchange rate of 6.20.
-The product was rounded to two (2)
+result was further multiplied by the USD/BRL (approximate) exchange rate of 6.20.
+The product was
-decimal places.
+rounded to two (2) decimal places.
-The only pre-processing conducted on the second dataset contained in 'dn2' was separating
+The only pre-processing conducted on the second dataset (contained in the dataframe 'dn2') was
-singularized records by a space.
+separating singularized/contracted records with a space for readability.
 After the above processes were done. a copy of the dataframes 'dn1' and 'dn2' with select columns were
-created, and then concatenated into just one (1) dataframe 'dn'.
+created as dataframes 'df1' and 'df2', and then concatenated into just one (1) dataframe 'dn'.

 ### DATA CLEANING
 The 'dn' dataframe was cleaned by dropping duplicated records.